AusTrakka/austrakka2-cli/README.md

 All commands require `AT_URI` and `AT_TOKEN` to be set, except for `auth` commands.

+Ensure these variables are set with `export` as they will need be accessed by sub-shells.

 ## Project Structure

 Each logical component of the system has its own package under `austrakka/`.
 Eg. `austrakka/job`.